 And for older children, a high-quality multivitamin might be beneficial and probably isn’t harmful.
-Based on our research, the best multivitamins for kids are the following:
+Based on our research, there are three brands of multivitamins for kids that I can recommend.

 Sweetened with monk fruit, Rituals chewable vitamins also contain fiber, a prebiotic, and omega-3 oils.
 Ritual has separate (non-chewable) formulas for teenage girls and boys, both of which adhere to Ritual’s strict ingredients sourcing policy.

-Two Pills You & Your Kids Probably Should Be Taking
+Two Pills You & Your Kids Probably Need

-- Vitamin D. Higher levels of vitamin D are protective against a variety of diseases.
+Higher levels of vitamin D are protective against a variety of diseases.
 Vitamin D also enables calcium absorption, making it critical for growing children.
 Unfortunately, it’s hard to get sufficient vitamin D from diet alone (which is why I recommend time outside without sunscreen).
 Supplementing 400 IU a day for babies and children and 4,000 for adults makes sense, especially because vitamin D carries a low risk for toxicity.
-Note that you want to look for D3 if you are a vegan.
+This is the vitamin D we take in my house.

 Nordic Naturals Baby’s DHA is a good one, as are the Nordic Naturals supplements for adults.
 (Note that the orange-flavored “Fishies” by Nordic Naturals have low levels of omega-3s and are basically candy.)
 Ritual’s kids multivitamin also contains omega oils and is Good Stuff approved.